mitre-attack/attack-navigator/README.md

 3. Set the `url` property in `taxii_server` to your server's URL
 4. Set the values of the `collections` dictionary to the collection UUIDs your TAXII server has set

+## Loading content from local files
+*It's possible to populate the the Navigator using files that consist of bundles of STIX objects, similarly to [this](https://raw.githubusercontent.com/mitre/cti/master/enterprise-attack/enterprise-attack.json) file.*
+1. Put the files in `src/assets` in the Navigator code.
+This will tell the server hosting the Navigator to host the data as well.
+2. Change `enterprise_attack_url` (and mobile and pre-attack depending on what you're trying to do) in `src/assets/config.json` to the path to the file (probably something like `src/assets/enterprise-attack.json`).
+3. Also in that file, change `taxii_server -> enabled` to false.

 ## Running the Docker File
 1. Navigate to the **nav-app** directory